AutoCAD Setup and Tutorial

 Don’t worry about the hatch colour change – that’s coming up…

-Remember how I asked you to set the SCALE of your drawing to 1/4″=1′?
+Remember how I asked you to set the SCALE of your drawing in your TITLEBLOCK to 1/4″=1′?
 In Drafting, the actual size of the drawing on the page is CRITICAL.
-It MUST be a set scale, so if someone had to, they could just measure off your drawing and do math to find out how big it should be.
+It MUST be a SPECIFIC SCALE, so if someone had to, they could just measure off your drawing and do math to find out how big it should be.

 Thankfully, AutoCAD can help us with that.